xNickyDev/Ocavy/commands/config/+set-mod-role.md

 # +set-mod-role
 Set up a moderator role

-> **Note** : With the moderator role you gain members access to moderation related commands and features.
+> **Warning** : With the moderator role you gain members access to moderation related commands and features.

 ## Usage
 ```